-1. Section 8003(d) - Federally connected children with disabilities - (Allowable under CFDA 84.041 only)
+1. Section 8003(d) - Federally connected children with disabilities

 LEAs must use the payments provided under Section 8003(d) of the ESEA to conduct programs or projects for the free, appropriate public education of the federally connected children with disabilities who generated those funds.
 Allowable costs include expenditures reasonably related to the conduct of programs or projects for the free, appropriate public education of children with disabilities, including program planning and evaluation and acquisition costs of equipment, except when the title to that equipment would not be held by the LEA.
-Costs for school construction are not allowable (Section 8003 of ESEA; 34 CFR section 222.53(c)).
+Costs for school construction are not allowable (Section 8003 of ESEA, 34 CFR section 222.53(c)).